Security and Privacy on Generative Data in AIGC: A Survey: Authenticity on Generative Data

 \subsubsection{Generative Detection}

-Building a high-quality, diverse, and large-scale dataset is essential for training and evaluating generative data detectors.
-Although some datasets \cite{jia2023autosplice,bird2023cifake} have been published, they have different limitations, e.g., targeting only a certain class of images or generators, and containing only a small amount of data.
-The Huawei team has publicly released GenImage \cite{zhu2023genimage}, referred to as the ``ImageNet dataset of the AIGC era", which has significant advantages, including millions of images, richness of image content, and adoption of state-of-the-art generators.
-With the GenImage, researchers can effectively accelerate the advancement and assessment of advanced detectors in real-world scenarios.

-\textbf{Generative image detection:} The presence of artifacts in generative images is an important detection cue, which may derive from defects in the generation process or from a specific generative architecture.
+\textbf{Generative visual detection:} The presence of artifacts in generative images is an important detection cue, which may derive from defects in the generation process or from a specific generative architecture.
 Corvi \textit{\textit{et al.}} \cite{corvi2023detection} gave a preliminary trial to the problem of detecting generative images produced by DMs.
-Their study showed that the hidden artifact features of images of DMs are partially similar to those observed in images of GANs.
-In addition, the performance of detectors varies greatly in different scenarios, as these detectors focus on different cues and are hardly capable of strong generalization.
-Xi \textit{et al.} \cite{xi2023ai} developed a robust dual-stream network consisting of a residual stream and a content stream to capture generic anomalies generated by AIGC.
+Their study showed that the hidden artifact features of images of DMs are partially similar to those observed in images of GANs. {Both GANs and DMs leave artifacts on generative data, but only the artifacts are different.
+Due to the instability of the adversarial training process between the generator and the discriminator, GANs generate unnatural artifacts, e.g., blurred edges and inconsistent textures.
+While DMs retain small noise features during the stepwise denoising process, which can lead to more natural noise or detail distortion.} Xi \textit{et al.} \cite{xi2023ai} developed a robust dual-stream network consisting of a residual stream and a content stream to capture generic anomalies generated by AIGC.
 The residual stream utilizes the spatial rich model (SRM) to extract various texture information from images, while the content stream captures additional artifact traces at low frequencies, thus supplementing the residual stream with information that may have been missed.
-Sinitsa \textit{et al.} \cite{sinitsa2023deep} presented a rule-based method that can achieve high detection accuracy by training a small number of generative images (less than 512).
-The method employs the inductive bias of CNNs to extract fingerprints of different generators from the training set and applies it to detect generative images of the same model and its fine-tuned versions.
+Sinitsa \textit{et al.} \cite{sinitsa2024deep} presented a rule-based method that can achieve high detection accuracy by training a small number of generative images (less than 512).
+The method employs the inductive bias of CNNs to extract fingerprints of different generators from the training set and applies it to detect generative images of the same model and its fine-tuned versions. {Joslin et al. \cite{299603} introduced human factors to enhance generative detection.
+Detecting AI-synthesized faces by combining attentional learning methods with user annotations.
+They also created a crowdsourcing annotation method to systematically gather various user annotations to identify suspicious areas and extract artifact patterns.} {With the performance optimization that comes from a larger parametric model, the generative data will more closely mimic the original data while being able to circumvent artifacts, which increases the difficulty of generative detection.}